New York Divorce Laws

 New York law provides three no-fault grounds:

-• The spouses have lived separate and apart under a court-ordered legal separation judgment for at least one year, and they've met the conditions of the judgment.
+• The spouses have lived separate and apart under a court-ordered legal separation judgment for at least one year, and the spouse who files for divorce (the "plaintiff") has met all the conditions in the judgment.

-• The spouses have lived separate and apart under a written, signed separation agreement for at least a year, and they've met the agreement's conditions.
+• The spouses have lived separate and apart for at least a year with a written, signed separation agreement, and the plaintiff has met the agreement's conditions.

 • One spouse states under oath that the marriage has "broken down irretrievably" for at least six months.